SuperbTUM/real-time-ReID-tracking/README.md

 We need to reconsider the work critically.
 The generated images may help with the pre-training of the re-id backbone when the baseline is weak.
 But now the mAP could easily reach 0.9+, the GAN enhancement should not work well.

 The training of the re-id backbone is naive.
 Still I want a light backbone, but it seems that it is hard to optimize ResNet18.
-I should try ResNet34 or DLA34 instead.
-The classification accuracy for training set reached 99%+ after 25 epochs in merged models.
-I checked the tricks of SE block as well as NLA (non-local attention) and don't know which one is better.
-Note that the loss weight assignment and margin setting are tricky.
+Since the BagOfTricks method is NOT working as good as expected, I am switching to [AGW](https://github.com/mangye16/ReID-Survey) method.